By: Andrea Dillon

-It is no secret that libraries are a homeschoolers best friend.
+It is no secret that libraries are homeschoolers’ best friends.
 Homeschool families take on a multitude of challenges and expenses to meet the needs of their children.
 For many families, libraries can help take the brunt of some of those costs.
-Libraries today though are more than just a brick and mortar building where we can check out books and materials.
+However, libraries today are more than just brick-and-mortar buildings where we can check out books and materials.
 Many libraries also offer online services through apps and websites for additional access to ebooks, audiobooks, movies, music, and much more.
 This makes libraries an even greater resource to homeschooling families than ever before!

 Common Library Programs and Apps

-Libraries across the world use various programs and apps to deliver ebooks, audiobooks, and more to their patrons.
-The two most common that you will see available are Overdrive, Hoopla, and RB digital.
+Libraries worldwide use various programs and apps to deliver ebooks, audiobooks, and more to their patrons.
+The two most common that you will see available are Overdrive and Hoopla.

 - Overdrive is the most common ebook and audiobook program used by libraries.
 You can access it online as well as through their Libby app.
 It works like checking a library book out at the physical library.
 You are allowed a set amount to check out and typically can keep the materials for two weeks (some libraries allow for longer times).
 You can also place holds on items not currently available and recommend titles you want to read.

 - Hoopla is also a popular choice because it offers no wait time for the materials you want!
 No more waitlists!
 You can instantly borrow movies, ebooks, and more with your library card.
 Each library system will have a cap at home many they allow a month.